Lynchburg Chapter Awards

 Home Humanitarian Awards Lynchburg Chapter Awards

-The 56th Lynchburg Humanitarian Awards Dinner takes place on Thursday, May 23, 2024.
-Under the leadership of Dinner Chair Bill Bodine, the following individuals will be honored:
+The 57th Lynchburg Humanitarian Awards Dinner takes place on Thursday, May 22, 2025.

 The Humanitarian Award of the Virginia Center for Inclusive Communities is presented to those individuals who have demonstrated a personal commitment to the promotion of respect and understanding among people of diverse racial, ethnic, and religious backgrounds.
 On occasion, the organization may bestow the Jeffrey B. Spence Award for Interfaith Understanding to individuals who have conducted exceptional work in the area of interfaith understanding.
 The Distinguished Merit Award recognizes corporations or community organizations for their humanitarian work.